chassing/linux-sysadmin-interview-questions/README.md

 * How do you add an IPv6 address to a specific interface?
 * You have added an IPv4 and IPv6 address to interface eth0.
 A ping to the v4 address is working but a ping to the v6 address gives yout the response ```sendmsg: operation not permitted```.
 What could be wrong?
 * What is SNAT and when should it be used?
-* Explain how could you ssh login into a Linux system that DROPs all new incomming packets using a SSH tunnel.
+* Explain how could you ssh login into a Linux system that DROPs all new incoming packets using a SSH tunnel.
 * How do you stop a DDoS attack?
 * How can you see content of an ip packet?
 * What is IPoAC (RFC 1149)?